onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

-The diagram below illustrates what is accomplished in the setup steps above from the perspective of a file structure created for local test, jenkins verify job, and/or merge/publish documentation including:
+The diagram below illustrates what is accomplished in the setup steps above from the perspective of a file structure created for a local test, a jenkins verify job, and/or publish release documentation including:

   - all ONAP gerrit project repositories,
-  - the doc project repository including a master document index.rst, templates, configuration
+  - the doc project repository master document index.rst, templates, configuration
   - the submodules directory where other project repositories and directories/files may be referenced
-  - newreponame project repository being added and integrated.

 .. graphviz::